agent-memory-atlas-archive/slowave-ai--slowave/README.md

     MEM -->|Adapt| MEM
 ```

 Agent memory is not only a retrieval problem.
-A useful memory system should retain what helps the agent, weaken what does not, and continuously adapt based on use.Slowave addresses this with a continuous feedback loop between your agent and its memory:
+A useful memory system should retain what helps the agent, weaken what does not, and continuously adapt based on use.
+Slowave addresses this with a continuous feedback loop between your agent and its memory:

 > **remember → recall → use → feedback → reinforce / weaken → decay**